toy/rbenv-each/README.md

 ```
 $ rbenv each bundle install
 $ rbenv each -v rake test
-$ rbenv each --skip-aliases bundle check
+$ rbenv each --aliases bundle check
 ```